mduessler/nvim-config/docs/development.md

 - **feature** -- represents new function of the configuration.
 After the issue is finished and the pull request succeeds the branch of the issue is merged with the *dev* branch.
-- **refactor** -- represents the revision of code.
+- **maintenance** -- represents the revision of code.
 After the process is finished and the pull request succeeds the branch is merged with the *dev* branch.
 - **fix** -- represents the correction of errors.
 After the error is fixed and the pull request succeeds the fix will be merged with *dev*.